Clinical and Translational Science Institute (CTSI) / Medical School Early Career Research Award

 Search Process and Criteria

-Department chairs may request pre-approval of a candidate under consideration for faculty appointment.
-Please send candidate’s CV, brief research plan and list of potential mentors to OFA.
+Department heads/chairs may request pre-approval of a candidate under consideration for faculty appointment.
+Please send candidate’s CV, brief research plan and list of potential mentors to ODEI.
 Final award will require complete application after the offer letter is signed.

-The application will be reviewed by the associate dean of faculty affairs for completeness and eligibility, then forwarded to the selection committee.
+The application will be reviewed by the Vice Dean of Diversity, Equity and Inclusion for completeness and eligibility, then forwarded to the selection committee.

 Approval to use this mechanism to support the recruitment of a specific potential URM faculty member will be determined by a committee including a minimum of three individuals.
-The initial group will include: the associate dean for faculty affairs, the director of CTSI-Ed, and the director of the CTSI Pre-K Discovery Scholar Program or the CTSI-Ed TL1 principal investigator.
+The initial group will include: the Vice Dean of Diversity, Equity and Inclusion, the Director of CTSI-Ed, and the Director of the CTSI Pre-K Discovery Scholar Program or the CTSI-Ed TL1 principal investigator.
 Additional members of the committee will be added as needed.
 The committee will interview potential recruits for this mechanism prior to approval, preferably in person.
 A notice of the approval decision will be made within four weeks of the completed application and interview.